trustoverip/TSS0033-technology-stack-acdc/docs/index.md

 - `tid` (optional) - Testator Identifier.
 Required if the attestation datum id (`id`) is not within the namespace of the testator identifier.
 Testator is a person who attest to `Datum`.
 Testator ID is identifier of the Testator.
 Preferable DID but it can be any type of the identifier which provides possibility to sign digital content.
 - `s` (optional) - sources to which attestation is linked to
 - `dd` (optional) - Datum DRIs (Decentralized Resource Identifier).
 An array of objects identifiers which refers to Datum Decentralized Identifiers - unique identifier of immutable datum and schema DRI.
-- `schema` (optional) - schema DRI, DRI of the schema describing semantic of the data
+- `x` (optional) - schema DRI, DRI of the schema describing semantic of the data
 - `cd` (optional) - consent schema DRI, schema describing consent data linked to attestation
 - `r` (optional) - datum of rules/delegation/consent/license/data agreement under which data are shared.